Disability and absence management

 There are a number of government regulations that help employees when they need time away from work to handle important life events and responsibilities.
 One of these is the Family Medical Leave Act (FMLA).
 These types of regulations offer benefits and help protect an employee’s job while they’re away from work.
 Examples can be a planned leave for pregnancy, time away to care for a loved one or an unplanned leave for medical concerns, disabilities or other reasons.

 This type of leave is especially important amid COVID-19.
 Federal guidelines encourage people to stay home as much as possible, especially when sick or caring for an ill loved one.
-Information about COVID-19, including a symptom checker and a testing-site location, is available in our COVID-19 Resource Center.
+Information about COVID-19 is available in our COVID-19 Resource Center.

 What is FMLA?